 |We were intrigued by the large cement balls bordering this government building.|

-They have my detailed food list and all they have to do it follow it.
+They have my detailed food list, and all they have to do is follow it.
 Hopefully, this will be resolved after last night.
-After all, my diet is pretty easy; a piece of grilled fish or seafood, steamed vegetables (no carrots, no starchy veggies) and a side salad (no croutons).
+After all, my diet is pretty easy; a piece of grilled fish or seafood, steamed vegetables (no carrots, no starchy veggies), and a side salad (no croutons).
 It can’t be that complicated.

 |There are numerous war hero statues located throughout the city.|

 The VOOM wireless provides a poor signal at most times.
-Yesterday, when I attempted to post a notice that they would not be a post, it took an hour to get online for the short blurb.
-The prior day, we couldn’t upload photos.
+Yesterday, when I attempted to notice that there would not be a post, it took an hour to get online for the short blurb.
+The previous day, we couldn’t upload photos.

 |“The Little Mermaid is a bronze statue by Edvard Eriksen, depicting a mermaid becoming human.
 The sculpture is displayed on a rock by the waterside at the Langelinie promenade in Copenhagen, Denmark.
 It is 1.25 meters tall and weighs 175 kilograms.”
 Tom exited the bus to take a photo when it stopped for photos.|